citp/privacy-policy-historical/n/nb/nbc/nbcuniversal.com.md

-> *The following text is extracted and transformed from the nbcuniversal.com privacy policy that was archived on 2013-12-28.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20131228153929id_/http%3A//www.nbcuni.com/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the nbcuniversal.com privacy policy that was archived on 2014-06-29.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20140629175703id_/http%3A//www.nbcuni.com/privacy) for the most accurate reproduction.*

 # Privacy Home | NBCUniversal

-This is new!

-What’s changed?
+In this privacy policy:

   * We’ve summarized our privacy policy terms so you can find what you need quickly;
   * We’ve designed one privacy policy to apply across many NBCUniversal online services;
-  * We’ve added more detail about the personal information we use and collect, including through mobile apps; and
+  * We’ve added more detail about the personal information we use and collect, including through mobile apps;and
-  * We’ve made changes that explain how we share information with the companies in the NBCUniversal group.
+  * We explain how we share information with the companies in the NBCUniversal group.

+Most recent change – May 2014

+  * We’ve added more information about how to opt out of receiving targeted advertising on [mobile apps](https://web.archive.org/privacy/mobile-apps/#access_and_opt-outs "mobile apps").